Vonfry/dotfiles/readme.md

 personal using is enough.
 Emacs can also manage medias with emms and play them with a backend, mpv is my choice, which is extensible and simple.

-Emacs and Vim are both magic editor.
-We can customize them what we want.
-Furthermore using lisp to do that is happy.
-I really lvoe the editing style with mode in vim and freely customizing in emacs, so I run emacs with vim.
-By the way, they are native application without web technology, which I never like to.

 I use org-mode to do GTD, diary and notes.
 And capturing web by pdf, which is not easy like evernote, but I like it.
 Some website use eww with org for